XraySpectroscopy/XAS-Data-Interchange/specification/dictionary.md

      * _Format_: float + units

-This is the appropriate namespace for any parameters associated with scan parameters, such as integration times, scan boundaries, or step sizes.
+This is the appropriate namespace for any parameters associated with scan parameters, such as integration times, monochromator speed, scan boundaries, or step sizes.

+An example of a combined date and time representation is `2007-04-05T14:30`, which means 2:30 in the afternoon on the day of April 5th in the year 2007.